gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 All requires are free from being indefinitely reverted depending on an attacker.

-This attack is not possible.
+**This attack is not possible.**

 ## DoS with block GAS limit :ok_hand:

+This attack requires specific cares when part of contracts rely on time.
+Only `claim` in `GOCOSale` depends on time.

-This DoS wouldn't cause real treat to the contract execution.
+**This DoS wouldn't cause real treat to the contract execution.**

 ## Insufficient GAS grieffing :ok_hand: